Camp David. Christian

 Cooper, Neville.
 Neville Cooper, aka Hopeful

 Cooperite Community, Cooperites.
-The

-Christian Community on the West Coast of the South Island), where
+Christian Community on the West Coast of the South Island, where

 Christian Community near Cust, North Canterbury (also known at that